pedrovsglima/pedrovsglima.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I currently work in data engineering and am interested in research at the intersection of artificial intelligence and healthcare.
+I am a PhD student in Electrical and Computer Engineering at the University of Porto (Portugal) and a doctoral researcher at INESC TEC within the <a href="https://vcmi.inesctec.pt/" target="_blank">Visual Computing and Machine Intelligence (VCMI) group</a>.
+My research interests include computer vision, explainable artificial intelligence, and machine learning for medical applications.

-I did my MSc in Biomedical Engineering at Federal University of Pernambuco (Brazil), where I applied deep learning for skin disease diagnosis.
-Previously, I received a BSc in Control and Automation Engineering from Federal University of Pernambuco (Brazil), with a full academic year at INP-ENSEEIHT (France) as a Visiting Student.
+I did my MSc in Biomedical Engineering at the Federal University of Pernambuco (Brazil), where I applied deep learning for skin disease diagnosis.
+Previously, I received a BSc in Control and Automation Engineering from the same university, including a full academic year at INP-ENSEEIHT (France) as a Visiting Student.

-Research interests:

-  - Computer Vision;

-  - Explainable Artificial Intelligence;

-  - Machine Learning for Medical Applications.
+You can find out more about me through the navigation bar above.

+Feel free to contact me!